How Fast does Your Site Load?

 1. Google uses 'Page Speed' as part of its algorithm to determine where you rank in the search results.

-2. If your page is fast to load there's a far better chance that the visitor will stay on your site.
+2. If your pages are fast to load then there's a far better chance that the visitor will stay on your site.